 Welcome to Delta Gamma at the University of Rochester!
 As president of the Zeta Delta chapter, it is my pleasure to introduce you to our sisterhood.
-As members of Delta Gamma, we take pride in all that we do: individually, within our chapter, within our Panhellenic and Greek community, within our campus, within the city of Rochester, and beyond.
-“Do Good” is our motto, and it’s something that we strive to live by in all areas of our lives.
+As members of Delta Gamma, we strive to “Do Good” all that we do: individually, within our chapter, within our Panhellenic and Greek community, within our campus, within the city of Rochester, and beyond.

-Sisters belong to a number of academic honor societies and councils, participate in dozens of clubs, sports teams, performance groups, and other extracurricular activities, and hold numerous leadership positions on campus.
+Our sisters belong to a number of academic honor societies and councils, participate in dozens of clubs, sports teams, performance groups, and other extracurricular activities, and hold numerous leadership positions on campus.
+Each day I am astounded by something new that a sister of mine has accomplished, and these strong empowering women never cease to amaze me with their talents, hard work, and selflessness.
 While these individual involvements are so important to us, we are also so proud of what we accomplish as a chapter.
 We highly value our philanthropic endeavors, which include large events that we hold several times each semester, as well as community service opportunities that we have every week.
 The three parts of Delta Gamma’s philanthropy are Service for Sight, the Golden Anchor Program, and Joining Forces.
 The Zeta Delta chapter works to fulfill these three components in a variety of ways, including holding Anchor Games, Service for Sight Week, Joining Forces gift wrapping with Full Circle Home, volunteering at the Rochester Episcopal Senior Life Communities, and working with the Association for the Blind and Visually Impaired.
 It’s so wonderful to be part of an organization that helps to enhance all other areas of our collegiate experiences, while providing many opportunities for volunteering, leadership, and other involvement on its own.

 We hope that this website will allow you to explore who we are, what we do, why Delta Gamma has become our home on campus, and how we “Do Good” and strive to be “Ever Better.”
 Please feel free to reach out to us at any time!